ellraiser/love-build/readme.md

 **.General clean-up**
-I'll be working on cleaning up all the main `libs`, this was originally just a learning project for me so you can see the difference between say `love-icon` vs `love-exedit`, so I'll be going back through all these libs and making them consistent.
+I'll be working on cleaning up all the main `libs`, this was originally just a learning project for me so you can see the difference between say `love-icon` vs `love-exedit`, so I'll be going back through all these libs and making them consistent - can see notes in `todo.md`.